GasChromatographyToolbox/RetentionData/README.md

 ## Overview of Notebooks of the Project _RetentionData_

-Several notebooks, written in the Julia programming language (https://julialang.org/) and using the Pluto.jl package (https://github.com/fonsp/Pluto.jl), are used to calculate the retention parameters from retention data (`Fit_lnk-T_data.jl`) or convert available sets of retention parameters into the other sets (`Convert_Parameters.jl`).
+Several notebooks, written in the Julia programming language (https://julialang.org/) and using the Pluto.jl package (https://github.com/fonsp/Pluto.jl), are used to calculate the retention parameters from retention data (`Fit_lnk-T_Outliertest.jl`) or convert available sets of retention parameters into the other sets (`Convert_Parameters.jl`).
 These notebooks can be found in the folder `notebooks`.
-Functions, which are used in these notebooks can be found in the file `ThermodynamicData.jl` in the `src` folder.
+Functions, which are used in these notebooks can be found in the file `RetentionData.jl` in the `src` folder.

 - `Convert_Parameters.jl`:
   - Load all files with the keyword `Parameters` from a folder